-Lettuce is the easiest vegetable to grow hydroponically.
-That’s why it’s a great vegetable plant for beginners to start with and used in so many hydroponic operations.
-Hydroponic lettuce grows fast, doesn’t take up much space and is easy to maintain.
+Lettuce is the easiest vegetable to grow using hydroponics.
+If you’re just starting out with hydroponics, lettuce is the place to start.
+Hydroponic lettuce grows fast, doesn’t take up much space, and is easy to maintain.

-I prefer to start seeds in rapid rooter.
-It’s best to sow a few seeds to increase the chances of getting a successful seedling and then thin, keeping the healthiest.
-It only takes a few days for seedlings to sprout.
+I prefer to use rapid rooter plugs to germinate lettuce seeds for my hydroponic garden.
+It’s best to sow a few seeds to increase the chances of getting a successful seedling and then thin them out, keeping the healthiest.
+It only takes a few days for lettuce seedlings to sprout.

 After the seedlings rise above the starter cube, that’s when you pinch the heads off of the multiples, leaving the healthiest seedling.
 Make sure to pinch and not pull, or you may disrupt the root system of the seedling you’re going to keep.